Learn

 Each sentence shows a different use: result, duration, experience, completion.

-A Material-based review can preserve the original explanation:
+A Material-based Review can preserve the original explanation:

 Material: Present Perfect lesson